restyler/poor-mans-lovable/README.md

 - **Hybrid Generation**: Combines Vite scaffolding with LLM enhancement for better results
 - **Smart Fallbacks**: Keyword-based detection when LLM analysis fails
 - **App Type Detection**: Automatically identifies frontend, backend, or fullstack requirements

+### Hybrid Generation Strategy

+For frontend apps with Vite, the tool uses a sophisticated hybrid approach:

+1. **Vite Scaffolding**: Creates base project structure using `npm create vite@latest`
+2. **LLM Enhancement**: Customizes the scaffolded project with specific requirements
+3. **Fallback System**: Falls back to pure LLM generation if scaffolding fails

+This approach combines the reliability of Vite's scaffolding with the flexibility of LLM customization.

 ## Performance